WAWQAQMAKABAKA/CS304Kard/README.md

+*Kard For K-poppers: Mini-Card Exchange Platform
+As k-pop goes viral all over the world, more and more fans get obsessed with the unique “photocard” culture.
+Every time a k-pop group comes back, they release a new album that includes both the CD and one photocard - an exclusive idol selfie that hasn’t been released on other platforms.
+K-pop fans are addicted to collecting those small paper cards.
+Suppose there are n members in one band, and for each member, there are m unique photos.
+Hence, there are n*m different photo cards that might come with the album.
+Then there comes the tricky part: the mini card is given at random, so a fan who has a preference for one member is not guaranteed to obtain the card they want.
+Hence, fans post their cards and the corresponding pricing on Twitter/Instagram and pm each other to negotiate the order.
+Therefore, we are inspired to design a webpage that can serve as an intermediate platform for people to exchange, buy, or sell k-pop mini-cards until they get their desired photos.

 A basic app.py with some example routes, a static folder with a css file in it, and a templates folder with some files.